kailash-manasarovar/statement/docs/timeline/2025/february.md

 - Putting distance between them and her?
 - I never hear from her again.
 - Word on the street is that Michelle Gordon is *very interesting* with regards to our current efforts for justice and peace on earth :), but I've no idea how or why.
+- Michelle hasn't been farming out her white friends to the black rape-gangs has she?